 Are you ready to make the jump to FBA and sell your products using Fulfillment by Amazon?
 Just follow these three simple steps to get started:

 Inside Seller Central, go to the Inventory tab and select “Manage Inventory”.
-This will display a page with all your active and inactive listings.
+It will display a page with all your active and inactive listings.

 Locate the SKU that you want to sell using FBA.
 At the far right of that SKU, find the Edit tab.
 Click on the arrow next to it.